Entrepreneurial Institute

 Most investments come after several meetings and extensive due diligence.
 The timeline varies by investor type.
 An angel investor might commit after 2–3 conversations over a few weeks.
 Institutional VC funds typically require 4–6+ meetings across multiple partners, spanning several months.
 They'll want to meet your team, review your data room, talk to your customers, and discuss your business with their portfolio companies.

-In follow-up meetings, you'll share more details through additional materials—updated decks, financial models, product demos, customer references, and detailed documents.
-But in that first meeting?
+In follow-up meetings, you'll share more details such as updated decks, financial models, product demos, customer references, etc. But in that first meeting?
 Focus on telling a compelling story that makes them want to learn more.
-Get them excited about the opportunity, show you understand your market, and prove you're a founder worth backing.
+Get them excited about the opportunity, show you understand your market, have traction/validation, and prove you're a founder worth backing.
 Then secure that second meeting.

 Build a network before fundraising

-Build relationships with investors early through NYU's network—ideally 6–12 months before you plan to raise.
-Connect with alumni investors, attend pitch events, and leverage introductions from professors and mentors.
-These don't have to be formal pitches—ask for advice and show your ability to execute.
+Build relationships with investors early.
+Ideally 6–12 months before you plan to raise.
+Connect with alumni investors, attend pitch events, and leverage introductions from coaches and mentors.
+These don't have to be formal pitches.
+Ask for advice and show your ability to execute.

 Investors prefer to observe founders over time, tracking your progress, decision-making, and execution.
-This gives them confidence in whether you're the kind of founder they want to back.
+This gives them confidence that you're the kind of founder they want to back.
 By engaging early and sharing periodic updates on milestones, customer traction, or product progress, you let them watch you execute consistently.

 Pitch your business, not just your product

 A classic mistake first-time founders make is pitching their product or technology in isolation.
-But investors don't invest in products—they invest in businesses.
-They need to see how your venture will create and capture value in the market.
+Investors don't invest in products, they invest in businesses.
+They need to see how you will create and capture value in the market.
 We recommend using the "5 P's" framework:

-- Problem: Validated customer pains (what you learned from customer discovery research)
+1. Problem: Validated customer pains (what you learned from customer discovery)

-- Product: Your differentiated solution addressing that pain (focus on how it solves customer problems, not just technology or UI)
+2. Product: Your differentiated solution addressing pain (focus on how it solves customer problems, not just technology or UI)

-- People: Your committed team (emphasize each member's relevant skills, domain expertise, and track record)
+5. People: Your committed team (emphasize relevant skills, domain expertise, and track record)

 The metrics that matter

-One of the most common mistakes founders make is underselling or completely omitting their traction metrics.
-Without traction, your business seems like just an idea.
-The best way to make it real is to show you have customers—ideally paying ones.
+One of the most common mistakes founders make is underselling or completely omitting traction metrics.
+Without them, your business seems like just an idea.
+The best way to make it real is to show you have customers, ideally paying ones.

 When presenting metrics, tell a compelling story.
 Don't just show a slide labeled "Traction" with random data points.
-Show growth trends, benchmarks, and command of your business.
-Use charts and diagrams—they're easier to digest than dense tables or lists of numbers.
+Show growth, engagement and retention trends that tell a story and illustrate your command of the business.
+Use charts and diagrams, they're easier to digest than dense tables or lists of numbers.

-As an NYU student, you might be tempted to approach any investor who'll meet with you.
+As an NYU founder, you might be tempted to approach any investor who'll meet with you.
 Instead, be strategic.
-Target professional investors who are actively investing in your sector, at your stage, and who don't already have competitive companies in their portfolio.
+Target professional investors who are actively investing in your sector and stage, and who don't already have competitive investments.
 Check their websites, review their portfolios, and use resources like PitchBook, which you can access free through the NYU library.

-Equally important: avoid first-time angel investors.
+Equally important: avoid first-time investors.
 You don't want to be someone's learning experience.
-Inexperienced investors can create unrealistic expectations, poor governance, and complications in future fundraising rounds when sophisticated investors conduct due diligence on your cap table.
+Inexperienced investors can have unrealistic expectations, poor governance, and complicate future fundraising rounds.

 Final thoughts about the pitch

 At the earliest stages, there's often limited data to evaluate your venture.
-Without significant traction, revenue history, or market validation, investors have little quantitative evidence to assess.
+Without significant traction, revenue history, let alone profitability, investors have little quantitative evidence to assess.
 That's why your pitch is ultimately a proxy for your ability to recruit talent, lead a team, and sell to customers.
 At the early stage, investors are betting on you and your ability to execute on your vision.